Theresa May's Ruthless, Boring March To Power

 It was on a walking holiday in Wales with her husband Philip a few weeks earlier that the prime minister dropped her resistance to the idea, May told ITV News.

 May’s influential co-chief of staff and policy adviser Nick Timothy is understood to have been instrumental in convincing her to change her mind, arguing that it was "now or never".
 Opinion polls showed the Conservatives holding a double-digit lead over Labour in the polls, virtually guaranteeing a bigger mandate.
 A healthy parliamentary majority would mean her government would be less vulnerable to rebellious backbenchers and Remain-voting MPs who threatened to delay important Brexit-related legislation.
-Better to go now before the Brexit negotiations have finally started.
+Better to go now before the Brexit negotiations have started.
 Wait, and the political landscape will only get more complicated.

 The U-turn caught out nearly everybody in Westminster — including at Conservative party HQ.
 “Central office was absolutely, definitely not ready,” says a Tory MP.
 “They had no candidates in place, no literature written.”
 But they moved quickly.
-Timothy and Fiona Hill, May’s other chief of staff, resigned their positions in Downing Street and moved across to the campaign.
+Timothy and Fiona Hill, May’s other chief of staff, moved across to the campaign.
 (The pair worked for May when she was Home Secretary and are her closest, most trusted advisers, with huge influence across government.
 Timothy is pulling together the party’s policy manifesto, which may be published next week.)

-Joining them in the war room at Conservative HQ are several veterans of Tory campaigns: Crosby; Jim Messina, Barack Obama’s former campaign strategist, who is famed for his microscopic knowledge of voter data; Craig Elder and Tom Edmonds, the digital media experts; and Stephen Gilbert, a veteran campaign strategist who is chiefly responsible for moving the campaign chess pieces around day to day. (“This is Gilbert’s show,” Politico reported in a detailed piece about the inside of the campaign this week.)
+Joining them in the war room at Conservative HQ are several veterans of Tory campaigns: Sir Lynton Crosby, the Australian campaign guru who masterminded the Conservatives' 2015 victory; Jim Messina, Barack Obama’s former campaign strategist, who is famed for his microscopic knowledge of voter data; Craig Elder and Tom Edmonds, the digital media experts; and Stephen Gilbert, a veteran campaign strategist who is chiefly responsible for moving the campaign chess pieces around day to day. (“This is Gilbert’s show,” Politico reported in a detailed piece about the inside of the campaign this week.)

 Also in the team is Chris Wilkins, a veteran Conservative adviser who has a long history with May.
 Wilkins wrote her famous speech to the party's annual conference in 2002, when she urged the Tories to shed their reputation for being “the nasty party”.
 He has been closely involved in writing her stump speeches.